lsst-tstn/tstn-006/index.rst

 attached) and successfully clamps the output voltage to the CCD at approximately -68V.
 This is intended as a hardware risk mitigation system, and should *not* be used during normal operations.
-There is nominally a software limit that prevents more than XXXV from being requested.
+There is nominally a software limit that prevents damaging voltages from being requested.

 .. figure:: /_static/CCD_BSS_-70V_clamp.PNG